Rintarooo/opengl_m1mac/README.md

 # OpenGL on Mac M1

-you need to install XQuartz on Mac for GUI
+you need to install [XQuartz](https://www.xquartz.org/) on Mac for GUI(X11 forward)

+launch Xquartz.
+Go to Preference -> Security, click the box Allow connections from clients

 ## local on M1 Mac
 ```bash